dac514/sux0r/sux0r2/includes/symbionts/htmLawed/htmLawed_README.txt

 A rule begins with an HTML *element* name(s) (`rule-element`), for which the rule applies, followed by an equal ('=') sign.
 A rule-element may represent multiple elements if comma (,)-separated element names are used.
 E.g., 'th,td,tr='.

 Rest of the rule consists of comma-separated HTML *attribute names*.
 A minus ('-') character before an attribute means that the attribute is not permitted inside the rule-element.
 E.g., '-width'.
-To deny all atributes, '-*' can be used.
+To deny all attributes, '-*' can be used.

    Following shows examples of rule excerpts with rule-element 'a' and the attributes that are being permitted: